 If a student shows that academics are a priority, college coaches will feel more comfortable recruiting them to be a part of their program.

-The athletic attributes of a prospective student-athlete play an integral role in the recruiting process.
-The Athletic aspect of recruiting can usually be broken down into three segments.
+The athletic attributes of a prospective student-athlete obviously play an integral role in the recruiting process.
+The athletic aspect of recruiting can usually be broken down into three segments.

 - Tactics, Knowledge, and/or Strategy